eoncode/runner-bar/README.md

 ## Module Separation

-The codebase is split into two SPM targets:

-- **`RunnerBarCore`** — pure Swift library; no AppKit, no app bundle, no entitlements.
-All networking, use-cases, actors, and Codable models live here.
-Testable with `swift test` in CI — no simulator, no signing.
-- **`RunnerBar`** — the macOS app target.
-Imports Core and adds UI, `@Observable` ViewModels, AppKit integrations (`NSWorkspace`, `ServiceManagement`), and Keychain access.

-The compiler enforces the boundary: importing `AppKit` inside Core is a build error.
-This keeps business logic framework-agnostic and gives SonarCloud and Periphery a clean, high-signal surface to analyse.
+Logic is kept independent of the app runtime: the `RunnerBarCore` library holds the platform-agnostic business logic, and the `RunnerBar` executable holds the macOS app shell.
+The compiler enforces the boundary, which keeps Core reusable and unit-testable with plain `swift test`.

 → [`docs/architecture/library-rationale.md`](docs/architecture/library-rationale.md)